astral-matrix/markdown-to-pdf/README.md

-# Markup to PDF Converter
+# Markdown to PDF Converter

 A full-stack web application that converts Markdown to beautifully styled PDFs with customizable typography and layout options.